MariosKokmo/MariosKokmo.github.io/README.md

 3. *Generative Adversarial Network*:
 In this project, a GAN was developed whose aim is to generate faces out of pure white noise.
 It gets trained by trying to fool a separate classifying network into believing that the faces it generates are real.
 And it does a pretty good job....well, at least it would fool a human!
 [check it out! - GAN faces](https://github.com/MariosKokmo/Generating_Faces--Udacity_Deep_Learning-Nanodegree)

+#### Projects related to the Udacity Deep Autonomous Flight Engineer Nanodegree